CELPIP Scores for Canadian Immigration: CLB Levels, Express Entry & PR Requirements (2026)

 Frequently Asked Questions

-Is CELPIP easier than IELTS for immigration?
+Is CELPIP easier than IELTS for Canadian immigration?

-How often can I retake CELPIP?
+How often can I retake the CELPIP test?

 There's no limit on how many times you can take CELPIP.
 Many successful applicants take it 2-3 times to achieve their target score.
+The CELPIP-General test costs CAD $290 + tax per attempt.

-Do Express Entry cutoffs change?
+Do Express Entry CRS cutoffs change?